New Settlers Family and Community Trust

 Adjusting to a new society is an intricate and difficult process for all new settlers and often results in changing dynamics for both individuals and family structures.
 Major fractures within family relationships can happen when people adapt differently to such adjustments.
 When left unaddressed these complex and interwoven dynamics can negatively impact mental and emotional well-being sometimes for decades.

-We aspire to help new settlers and their families thrive within their communities through a range of targeted community-based services and initiatives.
+We aspire to help new settlers and their families thrive within their communities and wider society through a range of targeted community-based services and initiatives.

 Our volunteers are a precious resource and their invaluable support and contributions are crucial to the success of our programmes, workshops and group projects.